ASTM E1105 Field determination of water penetration – windows, doors, curtain walls.

 The test results report will typically describe any partial or full water penetration of the assembly during or immediately following the testing.
 Test results typically also detail the location of any water penetration if there is any.

 Note: Unless otherwise indicated, Water Intrusion Specialists Testing Agency Testing follows the steps in the ASTM E1105 Field determination of water penetration – windows, doors, curtain walls

 Standard or the steps in the most recent revision of the Standard.
-We will discuss any deviations from those steps with you in advance and include an explanation for any deviation in the final report.
+We’ll discuss any deviations from those steps with you in advance.
+Plus, we’ll include an explanation for any deviation in the final report.